Highly arc-transitive digraphs -- counterexamples and structure: Two-ended constructions

 Next, we describe several constructions.
-We start with the one by Praeger and Wormald (Remark~3.4 of \cite{cameron_infinite_1993}), that, while nontrivial, confirms the above conjecture.
-Then we present our construction, disproving the conjecture, and then some generalizations that, as we hope, are not too far from the general characterization.
+We start with the one found by McKay and Praeger \cite[Remark~3.4]{cameron_praeger_wormald_1993}, that, while nontrivial, concurs with the above conjecture.
+Next, we shall present our construction (Construction~2), disproving the conjecture.
+Continuing, we shall provide some more complicated examples.
+In Section~\ref{structure}, we introduce a very general construction and provide some evidence that this construction essentially describes all two-ended highly arc symmetric digraphs.

+We want to mention here that recently (and independently) Christoph Neumann has constructed~\cite{Neumann} counterexample to Conjecture~\ref{simplehats} using a different setting.
+His method (as well as ours) allows for many modifications and extensions, however his and ours smallest counterexamples are isomorphic.